 These cheesy potatoes are a bit of a labor of love and trust me, over the years my mom and I have tried to cut corners to make these in a quicker way, but they are never the same.

-There are just some things that need to take a little bit longer.
+The steps are EASY and you don't need to be a 5-star chef make this recipe, but cheesy potatoes are just one of those recipes that takes a little bit longer to be perfect.
 It's kind of like microwaving a baked potato.
 You can do it, but it's just not as good as one baked in the oven.

 So, in conclusion, you gotta try these cheesy shredded potatoes!
 Even if you just make them on a Wednesday, just because.
 They're one of my all-time favorite family meals!